filecoin-project/filecoin-docs/content/en/get-started/store-and-retrieve/store-data.md

 ---
-title: Store data
+title: "Part 3: Store data"
 description: Start storing your data on the Filecoin network.
 This section covers packaging your data, importing it into your local Lotus lite-node, finding a storage provider through the Filecoin Plus storage provider registry, creating a storage deal, and then waiting for the deal to complete!
+weight: 3
 ---

-# Store data

 Start storing your data on the Filecoin network.
 This section covers packaging your data, importing it into your local Lotus lite-node, finding a storage provider through the Filecoin Plus storage provider registry, creating a storage deal, and then waiting for the deal to complete.
 There's a lot to do, so let's dive in!